-These views are welcome at any time but are specifically sought as part of their annual review, as part of their Pupil Progress Meetings and at the end of a targeted intervention.
-We ask all pupils to contribute to the setting of their own outcomes.
+These views are welcome at any time but are specifically sought as part of an EHCP annual review.

-Partnership with External Agencies
+6.5 Partnership with External Agencies

-The School is supported by a wide range of different agencies and teams.
-The schools SEND Information report details which agencies the school have worked with in the last 12 months.
+Bratton Fleming CP School is supported by a wide range of different agencies and teams.
+The school's SEND Information report details which agencies the school have worked with in the last 12 months.
 This report can be found on the school website and is up-dated annually.